 School Games Intra, Inter and County Finals

-At a local level the School Games are delivered by Schools, School Games organisers, clubs, county sports partnerships and other local partners.
+At a local level the School Games are delivered by Schools, School Games organisers, clubs, Active Partnerships and other local partners.
 Local organising committees are chaired by head teachers and oversee the county festivals.
 Every school in England has been given the opportunity to get involved, potentially giving every school child the chance to take part.

 Has your school registered yet?
 The School Games is a celebration of competitive sport that will involve all young people in years 3 to 13, of all abilities and backgrounds.